Swirren/Swirren_Universe/README.txt

 	Space Arena

-Space Arena is a unique, never-seen-before utilization of Endless Sky mission and fleet mechanics.
+Space Arena is a utilization of Endless Sky mission and fleet mechanics.
 It consists of a hub world, and eighteen battle systems.
 To start, land on the Hub world in the Hub World system, located SE of Sagittarius A. There will be a pop-up asking if you'd like to start the arena.
 If you say yes, you're in for a treat.

 The contents include fighting a certain amount of enemies (listed in 'waves') and attempting to finish them all off.
 In my personal testing, I used an unmodded tester ship (ship details listed at the end of this document) and no other ship.